Ruchita019/ChatBox_App/README.md

 <H1>Chatbox App</H1>
 <br>
 Welcome to the Chat App repository!
-This is a simple chat application built using React Native, Expo, and Firebase.
+This is a simple chat application built using React Native, TailwindCSS, Expo, and Firebase.
 The app provides email signup/signin authentication and allows users to chat with each other in real-time within chatrooms.
 <br>
 <br>
 <h3>Technologies Used:-</h3>